frzam/zero-to-one/Day #0/README.md

 3. Check Add a with README file, leave everything else.
 4. After it is created.
 Click on Add file then upload files.
 5. Upload both **index.html** and **img.jpg** from the folder which you created earlier on desktop called *github-username*.github.io
-6. Wait for 5 minutes the go to https://*github-username*.github.io
+6. Wait for 5 minutes then go to https://*github-username*.github.io

 #### Bonus tags